pleiby/algorithms_course/Notes/Notes_on_Graph_Algorithms_-_from_UC_San_Diego.md

 #### Bellman-Ford Algorithm
 - algorithm for finding shortest path in graphs where some edges have negative weight (and cannot use Dijkstra Algorithm)
 - like Naive Algorithm
-    - relax edges where the distance (estimate via upper bound) changes
+    - "relax edges where the distance estimate (via upper bound) changes"
+    - but number of iterations specified/bounded by |V|-1
 - Works with negative weights, but _only_ if there are no negative weight cycles in G

     **Bellman–Ford algorithm** for distances from source s in graph G